Training Outcomes Within Your Budget!

 b) Facebook: Facebook uses PHP as the underlying technology for running its website.
 Facebook, in turn contributed to the PHP programming community by developing an adaptation called Hip Hop for PHP.

-c) Content Management Systems (CMSs): WordPress, which is the most widely used CMS , is created using PHP.
-Similar systems like Drupal, Joomla, and Magento are also constructed using PHP.
-Shopify, another popular platform, also uses PHP for its smooth functioning.
+c) Content Management Systems (CMSs): WordPress, the most widely used CMS, is built using PHP.
+Similar systems like Drupal, Joomla, and Magento are also developed with PHP.
+Even Shopify, another popular platform, relies on PHP for its seamless operation, including Drupal Interview Questions.

 d) Web hosting platforms: Many popular web hosting companies like BlueHost, SiteGround, and WhoGoHost use PHP to enhance their webservices.